greggman/HappyFunTimes/README.md

         netPlayer.addEventListener('move', someFunctionToHandleMove);

-    Conversely you can send messages back to the user's display by sending commands on the `netplayer`
+    Conversely you can send messages back to the user's display by sending commands on the corresponding `netplayer`

         netPlayer.sendCmd('scored', { points: 200 });